Wait, Can You Wash Your Face Right After a Chemical Peel?

 But with some mixed long-term post-peel results myself (think one day of inadvertently skipping the sunscreen followed by two fairly rapid sun spots), I know firsthand how vital following proper peel aftercare is.

 The downsides of removing all those dead skin cells weighing your complexion down include increased sensitivity to the sun as well as general skin sensitivity.
-This means taking extra care, starting with how you treat skin straight out of your peel.
+This means taking extra care, starting with how you treat skin straight out of your chemical peel.

 So *exactly* how long should you wait before even washing your face after a chemical peel?
 I asked skincare experts Dr Noor Hanif Said, aesthetic nurse Diane Howard, dermatology nurse practitioner Akis Ntonos and aesthetician Amber Shal to weigh in.

 Read on for their advice on post-peel cleansing as well as the other aftercare tips you’ll need to keep your fresh peel in tip top condition.

 First up though; why peel in the first place?

 Despite the slightly scary name, chemical peels are a fairly routine form of exfoliation which use acids to remove the outermost layer of skin.

 Common types include alpha hydroxy acids and trichloroacetic acid (commonly known as a TCA peel).